 Also, AMD FreeSync keeps things running smoothly.
 Considering that this is a very affordably priced model, these enhanced gaming features (along with a special Game Mode to make your gaming all the better) are a good bonus.

 But if you get tired of working or studying for long hours, you don’t need to worry about that either.
-Samsung’s Eye Saver Mode with flicker-free technology works to minimize eye fatigue, so you won’t be as exhausted after a long day spent in front of the screen.
+Samsung’s Eye Saver Mode with flicker-free technology makes it a great computer monitor for eye strains, so you won’t be as exhausted after a long day spent in front of the screen.
 HDMI and VGA connections are also available with this Samsung model.
 Worth giving a look!

-3. ZSCMALLS 15.6 INCH COMPUTER MONITOR- BEST PORTABLE MONITOR
+3. ZSCMALLS 15.6 INCH COMPUTER MONITOR - BEST MONITOR FOR UNIVERSITY STUDENTS

 As a college student, you’re probably on the go all the time.
 Rushing from class to class, going home to your dorm, trying to wake up early enough on the weekend to make your work shift in time, and still making time to have fun.
 That’s why you should think about one of the best monitors for students: a portable one.